 Biblicism is akin to a form of Docetism (an Atheanthroposial heresy) known as Apollinarianism.
 It conduces to some unsustainable beliefs.
 Not that anything in the Bible, properly understood, definitely contradicts real Christianity, but occasionally it is less than clear, and simple acceptance of what seems to be the obvious meaning may lead us astray.

 This site contains many quotations from the Bible.

 I mainly use the Revised Standard Version, but where I consider that to be misleading I use other translations, including occasionally my own.

 For the Hebrew YHWH (the "Tetragrammaton") I use "Yahweh", which seems the likeliest original pronunciation.
-The practice of circumlocution arose from superstition masquerading as reverence.
+The practice of circumlocution (writing and saying "the LORD" instead) arose from superstition masquerading as reverence.
 The earliest extant copies of the New Testament circumlocuted, but the authors may not have done so.
 Even if they did, and even if rightly, it need not follow that we should do likewise, for they were probably quoting a generally accepted translation.
 In the days when everyone knew the King James Bible there may have been a case for following their example, but today less so.